 So far I have been diligently doing this since the end of January and to my defence I have missed less than two handfuls of days which is beyond impressive for me.
 Do I think it’s making a difference?
 Well I will reserve judgement until I finish the products I’m using.
 I’ve decided to try to use all products from the same range and chose the Boots Botanics range – cleanser, toner, moisturiser, face wash and face scrub.
 I’ve also got a Boots Tea Tree Night Gel which I’ve had for ages and I just want it used up.
 Now seems as good a time as any.

-And to top it off, I have been giving myself a nice relaxing end to my week by having a face mask to wear/model/adorn my face.
+To top it off, I’ve been giving myself a nice relaxing end to my week by having a face mask to wear/model/adorn my face.
 It’s not a lot of time, maybe 15-30 minutes while they dry but there isn’t much else you can do except relax, sit and crack/peel/ dry, think positive skin rejuvenating thoughts.
 And can I just say, I love a peel off mask.
 There’s something very satisfying about it, you feel like you’ve got something done.

 Next thing for my skin will be to get rid of the bags and darkness under my eyes.
 My goodness, I look tired!
 Oh and I suppose sort out them brows.